G-S-Baz/Guy-Baz.github.io/aboutme.md

 During my accademic journey, my main interst was exploring new and exiting neuroimaging techniqes, and any other types of neuro-technology.

-I velieve that even our most human espects, such as our consciousness, have an inherent machine-like mechanistics.
+I believe that even our most human espects, such as our consciousness, have an inherent machine-like mechanistics.